 top of page

-Using books is a fun and evidence-based way to:
+This approach is a great way to:

 • Promote language development in children with language impairments